Tipu Aziz: Death

 Aziz died of oesophageal cancer in Oxford, UK, on 25 October 2024, at the age of 67.
 Earlier that year he had been honoured by the British Society for Stereotactic and Functional Neurosurgery for his contributions to world neurosurgery.
 He is survived by his wife Jocelyn, and daughter Laila from a previous marriage.

 Awards and nominations

-In January 2013, Aziz was nominated for the Service to Medicine award at the British Muslim Awards.
+Aziz was elected a Fellow of the Academy of Medical Sciences in 2012.
+In January 2013, he was nominated for the Service to Medicine award at the British Muslim Awards.